 - Your current theatre resume

 At this time we are only accepting video auditions which must be uploaded to a video sharing site and provided at the time of application submission.
 Please have your link ready prior to beginning the application.

 - For actors: An audition consisting of a Shakespearean monologue 20-30 lines in length and a one-minute contemporary monologue.

 - For design/technical students: Please assemble a portfolio of your work which you will have fifteen minutes to present to the faculty during an interview to be scheduled after applications have been reviewed.

 Interview with the faculty:

-- You will be sent an email to schedule your audition after submitting both your Theatre Scholarship Application and your Common Application.
+- Finalists will be sent an email to schedule an interview after submitting both your Theatre Scholarship Application and your Common Application.
 Interviews will be used to gain a more complete understanding of your experience, and to provide an opportunity to get to know Theatre Department faculty.

 Requirements & Expectations for Scholarship Holders

 Theatre Scholarship recipients are expected to read and understand the following expectations: